ralfwenske/quick-view/README.md

 Experimental: changes are likely

 Purpose:
-When exploring Red q-v allows to create a resizable GUI with 5 panels.
+To avoid having to fiddle with pixels q-v allows to create a resizable GUI with 5 panels.
+Visual presentation of data is sometimes more appealing than endless console listings :)
 ```
 Red []
 #include %q-v.red